A gun from your store killed my mother

 If you are, I’m asking that Cabela’s donate $340, the amount of my mother’s gun purchase, to help these issues.
 Maybe you can spare some more funds.
 Maybe you can positively impact how guns are purchased.
 At least in your stores.
 It would be a great start.

 Natalie holds a BSE of Industrial Engineering from the University of Michigan.
-She is passionate about health and female empowerment in addition to rescue pups and enjoying life.
+She is passionate about health and women's empowerment in addition to rescue pups and enjoying life.

 You can read more about her grief & growth journey here.